MagnetarRocket/nextspace/README.md

 I want to create a fast, elegant, reliable, and easy to use desktop environment with maximum attention to user experience (usability) and visual maturity.
 I would like it to become a platform where applications will be running with a taste of NeXT's OS.
 Core applications such as Login, Workspace, and Preferences are the base for future application development and examples of visual style and application integration methods.

 NEXTSPACE is not just a set of applications tightly integrated to each other.
-It is a core OS with frameworks, mouse cursors, fonts, colors, animations, and everything I think will help users to be effective and happy.
+It is a core environment with frameworks, mouse cursors, fonts, colors, animations, and everything I think will help users to be effective and happy.

 ## Why?
 1. I like the look, feel, and design principles of NeXTSTEP.